django/deps/accepted/0201-simplified-routing-syntax.rst

 The existing syntax would remain available, and there would be no plans to place it on a deprecation path.
-Indeed, the underlying implementation for the typed URL syntax would actually be to use expand the typed URLs out into the existing Regex style, although this would largely remain an implementation detail, rather than an exposed bit of API.
+Indeed, the underlying implementation for the typed URL syntax would actually be to use expand the typed URLs out into the existing regex style, although this would largely remain an implementation detail, rather than an exposed bit of API.

-The end result is that we would like to be able to present the following interface to our developers...
+The end result is that we would like to be able to present the following interface to our developers:

 .. code-block:: python